JoshuaLeeZhang/overdue/README.md

 ---

 ## Key Features

+- **Web agent first** — Built as an agent that operates on the web: navigates course sites, interacts with assignment interfaces, and automates browser-based academic workflows.

 - **Proactive monitoring & reminders** — Tracks coursework and deadlines and reminds you so you never miss an assignment.